dnanexus/dxWDL/doc/MissingCallArguments.md

 ## Compromise: toplevel calls compiled as stages

-There is an import use case where leaving task arguments unbound is desirable.
+There is an important use case where leaving task arguments unbound is desirable.
 The `detect_virus` workflow below, is a simplified version of the real world worklfow [assemble_denovo_with_deplete_and_isnv_calling](https://github.com/broadinstitute/viral-ngs/blob/master/pipes/WDL/workflows/assemble_denovo_with_deplete_and_isnv_calling.wdl).